ahbaid/learn/kids-code-camp/Readme.md

 # Kids Code Camp

+## Welcome!
+Humans understand recipes.
+We read a recipe, we interpret it, then we execute it to producce a meal.
+If a recipe is written in english, we need a human that understands english.

+Computers also understand recipes, we write these recipes in specific languages that computers understand.
+These recipes are called programs.
+For a computer to interpret a program we need to run that program with an interpreter that understands the programs language.

+Programs written in Python are run using the Pythomn interpreter.
+We will be coding Python.
+What is coding?
+That's what we are here to learn!

+Take a look at the sample starter program "hello.py" , run it using Python (version 3).
+See if you can understand what it does!

+Let's go code!

 ## A Recipe:

 Let's cook a meal.
 First we need to decide what we want to cook.